davidchuen12/Group_22/README.md

 2)Setting
 3)Staffs
 4)Exit
 Option(2): A few choices of different table size and number of table are provided.
-It allows the user to select and change the setting of the restaurant based on different season and time period .
+It allows the user to select and change the setting of the restaurant based on different season and time period.

 > Summer Time
 > 07:00 - 11:30 - Number of table: 10 Table size: 4